 Encouraging autonomy isn't only good because it attracts results-focused employees and keeps them happy.
 It's advantageous because it helps the organization operate more efficiently.

 Strict hierarchy and bureaucracy aren't the most efficient ways to accomplish most tasks.
 It certainly helps to have someone to check in with, and someone who's looking at the machinery from a higher elevation, but the opposite is true for micromanagement, and work environments where every minute decision has to be run up the chain of command.

 Modern employees look for positions where they're granted more control over the work they do and the decisions that get made.

-Work from home options, plus flexible scheduling and time off can be very attractive benefits to offer, both for attracting new employees, and keeping your best.
+Work from home options, plus flexible scheduling and time off can be very attractive benefits to offer, both for attracting new employees and keeping your best ones.

 Great peer relationships are a unique benefit that is rewarding both at work and away.